Privacy Policy

 2. Identifying purposes

 When personal information that has been collected is to be used for a purpose not previously identified, the new purpose will be identified prior to use.
-Unless the law requires the new purpose, the consent of the individual is required before information can be used for that purpose.
+Unless the law requires the new purpose, the consent of the individual is obtained before information is used for that purpose.

 3. Consent

-All donors have the ability to consent to the use of their personal information.
+All individuals who provide personal information to MCSC have the ability to consent to its use.
 MCSC makes a reasonable effort to ensure that individuals are advised of the purposes for which information will be used.
 MCSC will assume consent is granted unless a member indicates otherwise.

 4. Limiting Collection